 I/O port to receive printer feedback when a print job passes through this destination.
-By default, the backchannel for all print queues is enabled for ETHERNET and WLAN.
+By default, the backchannel for all print gueues is enabled.

 Services

 Define what type(s) of print services the destination will support.
 By default all services enabled.